Comparisons

 If that describes you, a DIY application through ImmiAccount is a sensible choice.

-The Working Holiday visa (subclass 417) and Work and Holiday visa (subclass 462) have a grant rate above 95% for most eligible nationalities.
+Yes, the Working Holiday (417) and Work and Holiday (462) visas have grant rates above 95% for most eligible nationalities, and a clean applicant can apply directly.
+Most people trip up on the health and character declarations, not on the form itself.
 If you're within the age limit, from an eligible country, haven't held one before, and meet the health and character requirements, the application is manageable without professional help.

-The main areas where people trip up are the health and character declarations.
+The health and character declarations are where most people slip up.
 If you have a clean record and no health conditions that might concern the Department, DIY works fine.

-Notice what all these scenarios share: simple visa type, straightforward personal circumstances, and low stakes if something goes wrong.
-When those three elements align, an agent is an unnecessary expense.
+A DIY visa application is genuinely a good idea when three conditions align: simple visa type, straightforward personal circumstances, and low stakes if something goes wrong.
+When all three are true, an agent is an unnecessary expense.
 Save your money for the trip itself.

 For ETA, eVisitor, and straightforward tourist or working holiday applications from low-risk countries, applying yourself is a perfectly reasonable choice.
 Millions of people do it successfully each year.

-Partner visas (subclass 820/801 onshore, 309/100 offshore) are among the most evidence-intensive visas in the Australian system.
+Partner, skilled, and employer-sponsored visas are worth professional help because they combine high government fees, intricate evidence requirements, and severe consequences if refused.
+Partner visas (820/801 onshore, 309/100 offshore) are among the most evidence-intensive in the Australian system.
 The government fee alone is over $9,000, non-refundable even if refused.
 You need to demonstrate a genuine and continuing relationship through extensive documentation: financial evidence, social evidence, statements from friends and family, a detailed relationship history, and evidence of commitment to a shared life.
 The evidentiary requirements go far beyond wedding photos.
 Case officers are trained to identify relationships of convenience, and the bar is high.

 Skilled visas like the Subclass 189 (Skilled Independent) and 190 (Skilled Nominated) involve a complex interplay of points tests, skills assessments, occupation lists, and state nomination requirements.
 The rules change frequently, and the points threshold for invitation can shift between rounds.